 To improve your descriptive writing, you need to do more than rely on a thesaurus filled with catchy synonyms that may or may not work for your story.

-This two-step process to using vivid verbs will help you bring your scene to life.
+This two-step process to using creative writing verbs will help write a vivid picture for every scene.
+Thus, it will bring your story to life.

 Step 1: Decide on your message